 Scope and application

-This document sets out Danske Bank A/S’ strategy and approach to conducting its tax affairs in the UK.
+This document sets out Danske Bank's strategy and approach to conducting its tax affairs in the UK.

-This strategy applies to the list of entities set out below and is effective from the date of publication until it is superseded.
-In this document, references to “Senior Management” are to the executive management of a UK permanent establishment/representative office (a “Branch”).
+This strategy applies to the list of entities set out below and is in respect of the financial year ending 31 December 2019.
+In this document, references to “Senior Management” are to the executive management of a UK subsidiary or representative office (a “Branch”).

 Danske Bank regards the publication of this tax strategy as complying with the duty under paragraph 16(2) Schedule 19 Finance Act 2016 to publish a tax strategy.

 Danske Bank's Tax Policy sets out the group’s approach to conducting its tax affairs in a transparent and responsible manner.
 The policy is mandatory across all Danske Bank related entities and has been reviewed and approved by the Board of Northern Bank Limited (“NBL”).
 It is the responsibility of Senior Management to ensure that the tax policy is implemented and adhered to in the Branch.

 The Chief Financial Officer (“CFO”) of NBL, who sits on the Board of NBL, has ultimate responsibility for tax in NBL.
 Day-to-day management of NBL’s tax affairs is delegated to the UK Head of Tax, who reports to NBL’s CFO and the Head of Group Tax.
 The UK Head of Tax updates the Board Audit Committee of NBL at least annually on the Bank’s tax affairs and risks during the year.